SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 - “Castes”

 :::tip
-Biocuration classes aren't required to belong to a group, but groups *are* required to trigger automatic matching of data to biocuration classes on import and export - see [URIs for Biocuration Classes](#uris-for-biocuration-classes)
+Biocuration classes aren't required to belong to a group, but groups *are* required in order to trigger automatic matching of data to biocuration classes on import and export - see [URIs for Biocuration Classes](#uris-for-biocuration-classes)
 :::

 :::tip